ubc-library-rc/intro_shiny_app/content/structure.md

 ## How to Run an RShiny app

 After creating the new app, the script on the left will be pre-loaded.
-This is a chance for you to look at the structure of Shiny app and play around with one.
+This is a chance for you to look at the structure of a Shiny app and play around with one.
 To run the pre-loaded app, click the *Run App* button.

 <div style="margin-left: 5%; margin-top: 20px; margin-bottom: 40px">
 <img src="images/run_app.png" alt="run app" width="60%"/>